National World War I Memorial (Washington, D.C.): Commission of Fine Arts approval

 On July 19, 2018, the Commission of Fine Arts gave its approval to a modified memorial design.
 The changes replaced the existing fountain with a stand-alone wall featuring high-relief sculptures facing east.
 A cascade down the western side of the wall fed a scrim (which replaced the existing pool).
-The CFA required Sabin to revise his sculpture design 18 times over 18 months before it gave final approval.
+The CFA required Howard to revise his sculpture design 18 times over 18 months before it gave final approval.
 Design approval by the NCPC and other agencies was still pending.

 By Veterans Day 2018, the Centennial Commission said it had raised $20 million of the projected $40 million cost of the memorial.
 The organization was still aiming to dedicate the memorial in November 2021.
 In December 2019, it was announced that the memorial had received its building permit and work was set to begin.
 The first phase of the project includes rebuilding the existing park, with the addition of a peace fountain, pool basin, multiple berms and plazas and groves of trees.
 Rockville-based Grunley Construction Co. is the project's general contractor.
-The later added peace fountain holds significance through its words taken from the poem "The Young Dead Soldiers" by Archibald MacLeish.
+The peace fountain is engraved with words from the poem "The Young Dead Soldiers" by Archibald MacLeish.